This guide explains how to sign up for and use HM Revenue & Customs (HMRC) VAT for Agents online service.

-HMRC will send you an Activation Code by post within seven days of signing up for VAT for Agents.
+HMRC will send you an Activation Code by post within 7 days of signing up for VAT for Agents.
 You must activate the service within 28 days of the date on the letter otherwise you'll have to enrol again for the service.

 If you have your User ID and password but you have not received your Activation Code within 28 days of registration, you should check with the VAT Online Services Helpdesk to make sure that HMRC has your correct address and postcode.

 If your Activation Code has been lost or has expired you can request a new code through the Government Gateway website.

 Once you've signed up for HMRC's VAT for Agents service you need to go through the client authorisation process for each client.
 You must do this if you want to submit your clients' returns online, even if you have already been authorised to act on their behalf using a paper form 64-8.
 Once you've been through the online authorisation process, HMRC can deal with you online, by phone or in writing about each of your clients' VAT matters.

 It's worth noting a number of recent changes to online authorisations:

 From 1 April 2012, virtually all VAT-registered businesses have to submit their VAT Returns online and pay any VAT due electronically.

 Using the online service is quick and easy, and in most cases gives your client extra time to submit their return and pay any VAT due.